flippedheadowl/.github/profile/README.md

 ## Hello
-but no worries, we don't even know what's happening here :3
+but no worries, we don't even know what's happening here :D

 <!--